adionmission/MBA-Assignments-2025-27/Semester-1/Accounting for Managers/README.md

 ## 1. Fundamentals of Accounting

-As a team lead executed this assignment with team of 4 students and created the final report.
+As a team lead, executed this assignment with team of 4 students and created the final report.
 The task came out to be best in PGDM (MBA equivalence) class.

 ![FOA screenshot](Screenshots/FOA.png)